Men’s Senior Baseball League in the DC Metro Area

 Larry made a few calls, and there was no turning back.
 In April 1989, the DCMSBL began its first season with eight teams playing in the 30 and over leagues.
 At that time, Larry was the League Commissioner and became the League President within two years.
 By 1991, the DCMSBL 30 and over leagues had expanded to 18 teams.
 Under Larry’s leadership, the DCMABL (now the 18+) was introduced in 1992.

-From there, the DCMSBL has continued to expand to become one of the largest MSBL leagues in the country today.
+From there, the DCMSBL has continued to expand in the DC Metro area, Maryland and Virginia to become one of the largest MSBL leagues in the country today.
 The DCMSBL has five age divisions (18+, 30+, 40+, 50+ and 60+) and a wood bat division in each of those divisions except the 18+.
-In 2020, the DCMSBL will be celebrating its 32nd anniversary with more than 65+ teams playing in both the Spring/Summer and Fall Leagues.
+In 2023, the DCMSBL will be celebrating its 35th anniversary with more than 60+ teams playing in both the Spring/Summer and Fall Leagues.